anniedenton/599D-exercise1/README.md

 anonymized in the transcription process.
 Quotes used in this paper are paraphrased for clarity and further anonymity.
-Ethics.
+### Ethics
 Due to the potentially harmful memories our interview questions could bring up, we took care to follow best practices from trauma-aware research.
 We emphasized to participants that they could skip any question and end the interview at any time and still receive compensation.
 The interviewer listened without judgement and offered participants time to take a moment if needed following a sensitive disclosure.
 The interviewer also had the Trevor Project hotline number available in